akshatrshah/jsonstreamdb/README.md

 - **Atomic disk writes**: documents are written to a temp file and moved into place with `ATOMIC_MOVE`, so a crash mid-write never corrupts a document file.

-## Limitations / not implemented

-This is a learning/portfolio project, not a production datastore.
-Notably
-absent: replication/HA, range queries or secondary indexes, schema validation, authentication, and a true O(1) LRU cache.
-These are discussed along with rationale in `docs/DESIGN.md`.